lovac42/ReMemorize/src/rememorize/config.md

 # ReMemorize: Rescheduler with sibling and logging

-NOTE: Changing config settings do not require a restart unless restart was specified in the notes.
+NOTE: Changing config settings do not require a restart unless it was specified in the notes.

 ### hotkey:
 Shortcut for rememorize.